Unified Robust Estimation: Comments and additional applications

 \subsection{Robust SVM}

-A dataset called Australian from \citet{lichman2013uci} concerns credit card applications for 690 samples with a good mix of 14 predictors -- continuous, nominal with small numbers of values, and nominal with larger numbers of values.
-We compute hinge-induced CC-estimators, i.e., robust SVM, to predict Australian credit card approval.
-We use 10-fold cross validation, and at each run, we randomly choose 70\% of a fold with $n=690\times 0.9$ as training data, the remaining 30\% of a fold as tuning data for hyper-parameters of all the classifiers.
+A dataset concerns Australian credit card applications for 690 samples with a good mix of 14 predictors -- continuous, nominal with small numbers of values, and nominal with larger numbers of values \citep{lichman2013uci}.
+The hinge-induced CC-estimators, i.e., robust SVM, are utilised to predict credit card approval.
+We use 10-fold cross validation for model training and evaluation.
+We randomly choose 70\% of a fold with $n=690\times 0.9\times 0.7$ as training data, the remaining 30\% of a fold as tuning data with $n=690\times 0.9\times 0.3$ for hyper-parameters determinations.
 The test errors are then computed from the test data with $n=690\times 0.1$.
 This process is repeated 10 times based on the cross-validation scheme.
 To study robustness of algorithms, 15\% of credit card approval decision is randomly flipped in the training and tuning data.
-We adopt the nonlinear Gaussian kernel in the SVM, both the classical and robust versions.
+We adopt the nonlinear Gaussian kernel in the SVM.
 From Table~\ref{tab:svmex1}, the CC-estimators are comparable to the SVM with clean data, and more accurate with contaminated data.
-The averages number of support vectors from the CC-estimators are smaller than the SVM with outliers, in favor of the former.
+For data with outliers, the averages number of support vectors from the CC-estimators are smaller than the SVM.
+That is, many more observations in the standard SVM are involved in determining the classification rule, which is not preferred.